jeremiah-c-leary/vhdl-style-guide/docs/generate_rules.rst

 |phase_7| |disabled| |error|

 This rule checks for valid suffixes on generate statement labels.
-The default prefix is *\_gen*.
+The default suffix is *\_gen*.

-Refer to the section `Configuring Prefix and Suffix Rules <configuring.html#configuring-prefix-and-suffix-rules>`_ for information on changing the allowed prefixes.
+Refer to the section `Configuring Prefix and Suffix Rules <configuring.html#configuring-prefix-and-suffix-rules>`_ for information on changing the allowed suffixes.

 **Violation**